JaniL/idaidaida-metadata/README.md

 git clone this repo, run `npm install` and then run `node index.js -c helsinki`

 Replace helsinki with tallinn when going south.

+If you are using StreamRipper, you can add the necessary metadata to your recordings with this tool.
+See StreamRipper's man page for more information.